Published on January 6, 1938. English translation kindly provided by Sophie Barrett.

 During the period of establishing Soviet rule in Georgia (1920-1921), Schmerling worked in Ganja as a chairman of the Art Department within the National Education Department.

-Schmerling’s caricatures were often published in humorous the literary journals Khatabala [Խաթաբալա] (in Armenian), Molla Nasreddin (in Turkish) [i.e. Azeri], and Satan’s Whip [ეშმაკის მათრახი].
+Schmerling’s caricatures were often published in humorous the literary journals Khatabala [Խաթաբալա] (in Armenian), Molla Nasreddin (in Turkish) [i.e. Azeri], and Devil’s Whip [ეშმაკის მათრახი].
 Schmerling worked at the Soviet journals Tartarozi [ტარტაროზა] and Crocodile [ნიანგი] until recently.

 Schmerling’s works were purchased and are kept at the Tbilisi Communal Museum and Metekhi Art Museum.